-“Persimmons” is an accordion-style book display translating a poem into art through linguistic analysis and code, inspired by the beauty of words and the structure of linguistic systems.
+An interactive book translating a poem into art through linguistic analysis and code, inspired by the beauty of words and the structure of language systems.
+Words taken from each passage of Li-Young Lee’s poem, “Persimmons”, are run through Processing; the reader’s interaction with the book transforms the text’s phonetic structures into visualized patterns.

 FEATURED BY STEFAN SAGMEISTER (2020), ADOBE DESIGN ACHIEVEMENT AWARD WINNER (2019) 60” X 7” ACCORDION-FOLD HANDMADE BOOK